srsudar/dotfiles/README.md

 # point into the dotfiles/ directory directly.
 ln -s ./.vim/vimrc ./.vimrc

-# Vim depends on a number of extensions that are managed as git submodules.
-To
+# Despite liking them less and less, I still have at least one submdule that
-# use these, you'll also have to run the following:
+# needs to be configured here.
 git submodule init
 git submodule update
 ```